 - Musicians should get this microphone.
 Not only will it earn you style points on stage and in the studio, but it’s specifically tuned to emphasize vocal frequencies, making them more intelligible during live performances.

 - Podcasters may also consider the 55SH Series II mic, again, for its crisp vocal reproduction.
-Additionally, the cardioid recording pattern effectively shunts off-axis noises, which is great if you work from a less-than-optimal environment.
+Additionally, the cardioid recording pattern effectively shunts off-axis noises, which is great if you work from a less-than-optimal environment like your home studio.

 What is the Shure 55SH Series II like?

 The Art Deco-inspired body hearkens back to automobile grille designs from the 1930s.
 Its archetype was originally named the Unidyne and took the world by storm with its unique design and grade-A vocal reproduction.
 This mic looks fabulous and weighs a hefty 626 grams.

 There’s just one toggle for powering the 55SH on and off, located on the front of the microphone handle.
 A tension swivel mechanism bonds the handle to the microphone’s body.
 This permits 125° of motion, 45° forward and 80° backward.
 The movement isn’t completely smooth as it’s easier to turn the mic toward me than away, but the tension may loosen over time.
 Shure includes a ⅝” to ⅜” thread adapter in case your microphone doesn’t accommodate a ⅝” thread.

 A foam filter rests beneath the metal grille and mitigates plosives and fricatives.
 If you want to ensure their absence, an external pop filter may help.
 That said, unless you get closer than six inches to the microphone, pops and hisses rarely present themselves.
 There’s an internal shock-mounted cartridge to reduce vibration noise from the mic stand, which is a huge help.